DavidRaab/website/content/posts/2023-11-20-seq-in-combination-of-io.md

 probably always will start with `wrap`.

 When you give `wrap` all items at once.
 It internally creates an array and serves all request from it.
-This is the operation that can block.
+This is the operation that block.
+But only once, and at the very beginning.

-But there are different ways to start a Seq. `wrap` is maybe just the very good default you should use.
-As long you never experience peformance problems.

-It is in the spirit of YAGNI to not optimize what doesn't need to be optimized.

-How do you optimize?
-By creating just a single function.
-The only thing you must do is to create a single function that always return the next element when asked.
-It doesn't matter how you do that.

-When you return `undef`, the computation aborts.

-This way. `undef` works like an Optional.

-Or at least, i threat it this way.
-So `undef` technically disappers when you use `Seq`.
+Theoretically there is only way to fix it.
+You just give it a function that works like a sequence.
+You can pass it any function that returns another function.

+That is the internal.
+But there are multiple different helpers (Constructors) to help you create such an construct.

+Throughout the system, `undef` is used like an optional.
+When you return it, its considered the end of the iterator.
+So `undef` values basically disappear as long you use `Seq`.

 So i am basically fixing "The multi-millard dollar-bug".
 Everything as a Perl module to load.